 Bursary funds are limited and unfortunately we will not be able to support every application.

 Bursaries of up to £750 are available (inclusive of VAT).
-Organisations can only receive a maximum of £750 in the period January 2018 to March 2019 so please be sure to discuss plans with your colleagues before applying.
+Organisations can only receive a maximum of £750 in the period April 2021 to March 2022, and applications are limited to one participant, per organisations, per event, so please be sure to discuss plans with your colleagues before applying.

-If you have any questions about applying for a bursary after reading the FAQs please contact us on email@example.com or phone 0207 636 7120.
+If you have any questions about applying for a bursary after reading the FAQ please contact us on email@example.com or phone 0207 636 7120.

 What is the BFI Film Audience Network?